Netscape: Propeller

-Between June 2006 and September 2007, AOL operated Netscape's website as social news website similar to Digg.
+Between June 2006 and September 2007, AOL operated Netscape's website as a social news website similar to Digg.
 The format did not do well as traffic dropped 55.1 percent between November 2006 and August 2007.
 In September 2007, AOL reverted Netscape's website to a traditional news portal, and rebranded the social news portal as "Propeller", moving the site to the domain "propeller.com."
 AOL shut down the Propeller website on October 1, 2010.

 Netscape Search

 Netscape operated a search engine, Netscape Search, which now redirects to AOL Search (which itself now merely serves Bing (formerly Google) search results).
 Another version of Netscape Search was incorporated into Propeller.